restatedev/node-template-generator/README.md

 - [NodeJS (and npm)](https://nodejs.org) installed.
 - [Docker Engine](https://docs.docker.com/engine/install/) to launch the Restate runtime (not needed for the app implementation itself).

-> &#x1F4DD; As long as Restate is in private beta, you need to have access to the private Restate Runtime Docker container images.
-Please follow the instructions in the `restate-dist` Readme to set up access: https://github.com/restatedev/restate-dist

 ### Create the template and install dependencies

 We use the `@restatedev/create-app` template generator program.
 This gives you the raw project, with the